sushil2601/javaScript_practise/REACT.md

 Q. What are controlled components in react?
 Ans :-

-    A controlled component is a component whose form elements(like input fields or checkbox) are controlled by the state of the application.
+    .A controlled component is a component whose form elements(like input fields or checkbox) are controlled by the state of the application.

-    Any changes to the form data are handled through event handlers.
+    .Any changes to the form data are handled through event handlers.

-    This allows react to have full control over the form data making it easier to manage and validate the i/p.
+    .This allows react to have full control over the form data making it easier to manage and validate the i/p.

 Q. What are unControlled components in react?
 Ans :-

-        It store form data within the DOM itself rather than in the component's state.
+    .It store form data within the DOM itself rather than in the component's state.

-        It can be simpler to implement for small forms.
+    .It can be simpler to implement for small forms.

-        It donot offer the same level of control over the form data as controlled components.
+    .It donot offer the same level of control over the form data as controlled components.

 Q. Characteristics of controlled components
 Ans :-

     .State control
     .Event Handling
     .State Update